qgindi/LibreAutomate/Other/DocFX/_doc/editor/Git, backup, sync.md

 ## How to start

 You need a [GitHub](https://github.com/) account, and a private repository there.
-All it's free.
+It's free.

 1. In your GitHub account [create new repository](https://github.com/new).
 It must be **private** and **empty** (no readme etc).
 Copy its URL.
 2. In LibreAutomate click menu File -> Git -> Git setup.
 Paste the URL.